 All students admitted to the MA or PhD program, both domestic and international students, are offered a guaranteed funding package, contingent on satisfactory progress toward degree.
 The funding package provides payment of tuition up to 14 credits per semester, partial payment of the health insurance premium, and a stipend.
 Summer funding is also part of the guaranteed package.
 Students entering the MA program will receive 2 years guaranteed funding, entering the PhD program with a BA - 5 years guaranteed, entering the PhD program with an MA - 4 years guaranteed.

 For incoming graduate students, funding is normally provided through teaching assistantships, as well as appropriate fellowships and research assistant positions as they become available.
-Once a graduate students is ABD, they may have the opportunity to be the primary instructor (graduate instructor) for an undergraduate course.
-Graduate instructor positions, fellowships and TA or RA positions are considered to be part of the funding package.
+Once a graduate student is ABD, they may have the opportunity to be the primary instructor (graduate instructor) for an undergraduate course.
+Graduate instructor positions, fellowships, and TA or RA positions are considered to be part of the funding package.

 funding opportunities?
 Contact the